GNOME/libmks/README.md

 # Testing

-By default, Qemu will connect to your user session D-Bus if you do not provide an address for `-display dbus`.
-Therefore, it is pretty easy to test things by running Qemu manually and then connecting with the test program `./tools/mks`.
+By default, QEMU will connect to your user session D-Bus if you do not provide an address for `-display dbus`.
+Therefore, it is pretty easy to test things by running QEMU manually and then connecting with the test program `./tools/mks`.

 ```sh